 In 1962 the federal government transferred control of the site to the District of Columbia, and the Old Naval Hospital subsequently housed several social service organizations.
 More recently, it served as the headquarters for the effort that succeeded in establishing the Martin Luther King, Jr. national holiday.
 But the facility was not properly maintained and the effects of age and moisture steadily took their toll.
 After 1998 the main building stood essentially vacant, while the carriage house was rented as an administrative office by a citywide organization providing addiction treatment and counseling.

 In 2000, a small group of neighbors concerned about the historic site’s deterioration and neglect founded the Friends of the Old Naval Hospital.
 They set three goals: to see the place properly restored, to see it turned over to an appropriate long-term occupant, and to research the history of the site and the people who have used it.

 They also wanted to make sure the District government heard the voice of the community.
 To this end, the Friends hired the Urban Land Institute (ULI) to study the Old Naval Hospital and propose a strategy for its redevelopment and reuse.
 After examining the site and meeting with neighborhood residents and organizations, the ULI concluded that the District should select a tenant for the building that serves and represents the community.

 Creation of the Hill Center

 In 2002, a diverse coalition of Capitol Hill neighbors organized the Old Naval Hospital Foundation.
 With input from hundreds of Hill residents, the ONHF developed a comprehensive plan for the site's reuse as an educational center for children and adults and a gathering place for community residents.
 After a lengthy bidding and review process, the Hill Center plan was accepted by the city in August 2007.
-A major renovation of the site, including careful restoration of the building's exterior and monumental fence to their 19th century appearance, is now almost fully completed.
+A major renovation of the site, including careful restoration of the building's exterior and monumental fence to their 19th century appearance, is now fully completed.

 Who We Are